tcelovsky/amnh_events_cli_app/README.md

 AMNH Events CLI App:

-This is a CLI gem that scrapes the Calendar page of the American Museum of Natural History ("AMNH") (url = https://www.amnh.org/calendar?facetsearch=1) and returns list of upcoming events based on event type chosen by user.
+This is a CLI gem that scrapes the Calendar page of the American Museum of Natural History ("AMNH") (url = https://www.amnh.org/calendar?facetsearch=1) and returns a list of upcoming events based on event type chosen by user.

 ## Installation